platformio/platformio-docs/en/latest/_sources/frameworks/arduino.rst.txt

       - ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and Bluetooth.
 ESP32 integrates an antenna switch, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.

     * - :ref:`platform_espressif8266`
-      - Espressif Systems is a privately held fabless semiconductor company.
-They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.
+      - ESP8266 is a cost-effective and highly integrated Wi-Fi MCU with built-in TCP/IP networking software for IoT applications.
+ESP8266 integrates an enhanced version of Tensilica’s L106 Diamond series 32-bit processor and on-chip SRAM.

     * - :ref:`platform_heltec-cubecell`
       - Heltec CubeCell is an easy-to-use LoRa Node series brand based on a highly integrated and ultra low power SoC and the LoRa SX1262 transceiver.